talizhaky/LMSC261/Final Project/README.md

 - After figuring out how to use OpenWeatherMap, I ran into a serious problem...
 I could only grab the weather from Moscow, Russia!
 I could *not* figure out what was wrong and then sidelined this project for a week to do further investigating.
 Eventually (and I mean *eventually*), I found that instead of writing "seattle,WA" I had to write "seattle,US".
 I felt so dumb, but hey at least I figured it out!
 - Creating questions that are specific enough to capture if a person tends to dress warmer or not was difficult.
 Also, making sure that the questions were universally understood was important.
 Once I came up with a set of questions that I was comfortable with I was good to do.
 - I couldn't figure out how to "call" the weather.questionnaire into the weather program so I ended up copying and pasting the questionnaire in the official weather program.

+---

+## __The *Future*__

+I could see this program being used in an app and even as a widget on a phone.
+When people are getting ready for the day they are more likely to check the weather on a smartphone than the computer.
+Also, this app could eventually *partner* with clothing companies.

+*Hey, today's going to be raining, you should wear a jacket* *Oh, you don't have a jacket?*
+*Well __here's__ a great store to buy one online!*